shaik1002/biggitlabbomb/doc/user/compliance/audit_events.md

 Project audit events can also be accessed using the [project audit events API](../../api/audit_events.md#project-audit-events).
 Project audit event queries `created_after` and `created_before` parameters are limited to a maximum 30 day difference between the dates.

+### Sign-in audit events

+DETAILS:
+**Tier:** Free, Premium, Ultimate
+**Offering:** GitLab.com, Self-managed, GitLab Dedicated

+Successful sign-in events are the only audit events available at all tiers.
+To see successful sign-in events:

+1. On the left sidebar, select your avatar.
+1. Select **Edit profile > Authentication log**.

+After upgrading to a paid tier, you can also see successful sign-in events on audit event pages.

 ## Time zones

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/242014) in GitLab 15.7, GitLab UI shows dates and times in the user's local time zone instead of UTC.